ChrisMwenda/darasa_back_end/README.md

 Post man can be used to fetch data from the database or interact with the database from the frontend.

 To install dependencies for the frontend, run npm install --prefix client from the project root and run npm start --prefix client on another terminal to open it on the browser.

+Minimum Viable Product
+The first version of the application must meet the following metrics:
+1. Students can log in to their portal
+2. Students can create (add) a new review
+3. Students can read (access) their lecturer/teacher reviews
+4. Students can update their reviews
+5. Students can delete (remove) their reviews

+Technologies
+1. React js front end
+2. Ruby on Rails back end
+3. SQLite database

 Tables in the database